 Root plants (such as turnips, beets, or parsnips) can be easily regrown.
 Keep the tops of the turnips and place in some water.
 You will start to notice new green tops after a few days.
 Make sure that you allow the root to fully form before transplanting.

 While this is an extremely long process, it can be a worthwhile one.
-Save the cherry pits.
-Keep the pit in cold storage for approximately twelve weeks.
+Save your cherry pits in cold storage for approximately twelve weeks.
 Simply clean the pit and place in a lidded container.
-Move outdoors after twelve weeks.
+Move outdoors after the twelve weeks is up.

 You can actually grow indoor dwarf lemon plants!
 It does take a few years for the tree to bear fruit.
 Be sure to clean the seeds before planting, and plant in a soil rich with nutrients.